Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

-For example, this is evinced in later attempts to either bypass or address those criticisms, as in~\cite{Jirasek2024Assemblytheory}.
-Despite the decades of research showing the application of information theory and compression methods to applied sciences, assembly theory's proponents keep offering up the fallacy--- as in the abstract of~\cite{Jirasek2024Assemblytheory}--- that compression methods are not efficiently applicable, or in general that algorithmic-complexity-based measures cannot be applied to empirical investigation.
-In~\cite{Jirasek2024Assemblytheory}, the Molecular Assembly Index (based on the assembly index) was shown to correlate (with a Pearson's of $0.88$ for their best result) to an ensemble of experimentally measured data.
-If this correlation ``demonstrates'' that Assembly Theory is an experimental measure, then it follows that the strong correlation we have shown would also ``demonstrate'' that one can measure assembly index by using LZW.
-Contrary to implying equivalences from naive correlation arguments, in~\cite{abrahao2024} we have formally demonstrated that the assembly index method is a (statistical) compression method, empirically corroborated in~\cite{Uthamacumaran2024} and in the present article.
+Despite the decades of research showing the application of information theory and compression methods to applied sciences, Assembly Theory's proponents keep offering up the fallacy---as in the abstract of~\cite{Jirasek2024Assemblytheory}---that compression methods are not efficiently applicable, or in general that algorithmic complexity-based measures cannot be applied to empirical data or in experimental applications.
+In~\cite{Jirasek2024Assemblytheory}, the Molecular Assembly index (based on the assembly index) was shown to correlate (with a Pearson's of 0.88 for their best result) to an ensemble of experimentally measured data.
+If this correlation ``demonstrates'' that Assembly Theory is an experimental measure, then it follows that the strong correlation using other metrics we have shown would also ``demonstrate'' that one can measure `assembly' by using LZ or Shannon entropy.

-Since the relation between MS2 peaks and MA (Ai) is linear (the same for InChI lengths), what was actually proposed in one of the many papers in question~\cite{Marshall2021} is that molecules produced by living and non-living systems can simply be distinguished by the number of their MS2 peaks (which were measured and not estimated).
-Fig.~\ref{fig:fig4marshall} also presents the plot of the raw data from~\cite{Marshall2021}, where it is easily seen that their threshold of 15 for estimated MA values is actually a proxy of the threshold of about 25 for directly measured MS2 peak data.
-This does not seem to be a physically/chemically acceptable claim, as discussed further in the Supplementary Information.
+Since the relation between MS2 peaks and MA (Ai) is linear (the same for InChI lengths), what was actually proposed in one of the papers in question~\cite{Marshall2021} is that molecules produced by living and nonliving systems can simply be distinguished by the number of their MS2 peaks (which were measured and not estimated, the authors contend).

-Our analysis of fitting the BDM values for both the growing ZBC string and its permutations demonstrated that the Pareto distribution provides a significantly better fit compared to the Bernoulli, thanks to its long-tail distribution.
-For the growing ZBC string, the Mean Absolute Error (MAE) and the Pareto fit were 12.24 and 17.86, respectively, while the Bernoulli fit showed much higher errors of 332.49 (MAE) and 332.68 (RMSE).
-Similarly, for the permutations of the growing sequence, the Pareto fit errors were substantially lower (MAE: 61.47, RMSE: 83.32) compared to the Bernoulli fit (MAE: 260.24, RMSE: 262.67).
-These results indicate that BDM is the only measure that shows a Pareto distribution, with its ability to model long-tail distributions, unlike the traditional Bernoulli distribution that Ai, LZW and Shannon entropy display---given their equivalent nature---measuring the same features.